model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 `old` allows evaluating any Rust expression in the pre-call context, so long as it is free of side-effects.
 See also [this explanation](#changes-to-other-components).
-The borrow checker enforces that the mutations performed by e.g. `pop` cannot be observed by the history variable, as that would defeat the purpose.
+The borrow checker enforces that the mutations performed by e.g. `pop` cannot be observed by the history expression, as that would defeat the purpose.
 If you wish to return borrowed content from `old`, make a copy instead (using e.g. `clone()`).